Woman facing multiple felony charges after North McPherson incidents - NewsBreak

 A Hopkinsville man was charged after a pursuit in Christian County Monday morning.
 Christian County Sheriff’s deputies say they attempted to stop Eddie Juckett for expired registration and driving on a suspended license at the intersection of Lake Blythe Road and Madisonville Road.
 Juckett reportedly fled leading them on...

-A man was charged with possession of drugs after a traffic stop on Cadiz Road in Christian County Saturday afternoon.
-Christian County Sheriff’s deputies say 28-year-old Cornelius Searcy was stopped for going 44 mph over the speed limit and during the stop there was a smell marijuana coming from the vehicle.
+A man was charged with fleeing from law enforcement after a traffic stop on Vaughns Grove Little River Road in Christian County Saturday morning.
+Christian County Sheriff’s deputies say they stopped 28-year-old Eguan Warner for speeding and the odor of marijuana was coming from the car during the stop.

 westkentuckystar.com